mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

     stringStream.via(appLogic).run(sum)
 ```

-An interesting thing we're seeing here for the first time, is seeing that
+An interesting thing we're seeing here for the first time, is that connecting a
-connecting a `ZSink` to a `ZStream` results in a `ZIO`.
-In oder to process of
+`ZSink` to a `ZStream` results in a `ZIO`.
+In oder to process of our stream
-our stream logic, we need to connect streams to sinks to produce a `ZIO` we can
+logic, we need to connect streams to sinks to produce a `ZIO` we can evaluate.
-evaluate.
-As we're talking about the complete processing of a stream, we should
-mention that ZIO uses pull-based streams, meaning that elements are processed by
-being "pulled through the stream" by the sink.
-In push-based systems, elements
-would be "pushed through the stream" to the sink.

 Along with the typical collection-like operations you'd expect, there are a
 number of addition ones that are available directly on `ZStream`, and can be